ibm-cloud-docs/cephaas/csi-about.md

 - **csi-snapshotter**: v6.2.2
 - **snapshot-controller**: v6.2.2

-You can find the source code and release information in the [Kubernetes CSI GitHub organization](https://github.com/kubernetes-csi).
+You can find the source code and release information in the [Kubernetes CSI GitHub organization](https://github.com/kubernetes-csi){: external}.